GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-standard/README.md

 1. Your GKE cluster is now ready!

-> Destroy Instructions for GKE

-> These instructions does not delete the Config Controller cluster. # TODO CC deletion script/steps
+> These instructions does not delete the Config Controller cluster.

-1. Run this command inside `krm-resources/deploy/gke-cluster`
+1. Run this command inside `services/private-gke/client-experimentation/gke-standard`

     ```sh
     kpt live destroy